clemenscodes/nixos/README.md

 }
 ```

-Thats it, you can now reboot into the system
+Thats it, you can now reboot into the system.

 ```sh
 sudo reboot now